-Yesterday, I was working at my desk and I noticed that my shoulders are rolling forward.
-This got me thinking what we should do for rolled forward shoulders.
+Yesterday, I was working at my desk and noticed that my shoulders were rolling forward.
+This got me thinking about what we should do for rolled forward shoulders.
 So, I put this video together for you.

 If you notice that your shoulders are rolling forward, the exercises below will help you out.

 In today’s video, I will go through three rounded shoulders correction exercises that you should do.

 CLICK HERE to watch the YouTube video.

 This exercise works on loosening up the mid back area and bringing the shoulders back; fighting and counteracting the rounded shoulders.
 Place your fingertips on your head with your elbows to the sides, and then arch over the top of the chair.
 Go through 5 repetitions in a smooth controlled movement and hold the end position for a couple of seconds.